 The Council works in partnership with a wide range of partners and agencies to prevent abuse and neglect, to detect and report occurrences and to support victims.
-This includes district and borough councils, Warwickshire Police, Warwickshire Police and Crime Commissioner and the Local Safeguarding Boards.
+This includes district and borough Councils, Warwickshire Police, Warwickshire Police and Crime Commissioner and the Local Safeguarding Boards.
 The Warwickshire Safeguarding website and the Council's own website have guidance, procedures and a toolkit relating to the trafficking and exploitation of children and on the duty to report.
-You can access the Warwickshire Safeguarding website by clicking here.